Meet the Board

 The inaugural CPOC Board was set up to reflect the overarching ethos of perioperative care – that of truly multidisciplinary, multi-organisational collaboration.
 Here we introduce the board members and they explain in their own words why now is the right time for the new Centre.

-Mike Grocott is the Professor of Anaesthesia and Critical Care Medicine at the University of Southampton, and Consultant in Critical Care Medicine at University Hospital Southampton.
-Mike was recently elected vice-president of the RCoA, commencing in September 2019.
-He chairs the board of the NIAA, was founding director of the Health Services Research Centre (2011–2016) and chaired the National Emergency Laparotomy Audit (2012–2017).
+Mike Grocott is the Professor of Anaesthesia and Critical Care Medicine at the University of Southampton, Director of the NIHR Southampton Biomedical Research Centre (2022-27) and a Consultant in Critical Care Medicine at University Hospital Southampton.
+He has served on the Council of the Royal College of Anaesthetists since 2016 and was elected Vice-President (2019-20).
+He chairs the board of the National Institute of Academic Anaesthesia and is an NIHR Senior Investigator.
+He was founding director of the NIAA Health Services Research Centre (2011–2016) and chaired the National Emergency Laparotomy Audit (2012–2017).

 "The Centre for Perioperative Care is bringing health and care professionals together to improve the care of people having surgery, enabling the perioperative care team to deliver the best possible care and improve our patients’ surgical experience."